 The Company closely monitors its below investment grade holdings by reviewing investment performance indicators, including information such as issuer operating performance, debt ratings, analyst reports and other economic factors that may affect these specific investments.
-While additional losses are not currently anticipated, based on the existing status and condition of these securities, continued credit deterioration of some securities or the markets in general is possible, which may result in future write-downs.
+As a result of the investment downgrades which occurred in 2020 due to the economic stresses caused by the COVID-19 pandemic, additional analyses were performed of the individual credits whose market values were most significantly impacted.
+While additional losses are not currently anticipated, based on the existing status and condition of these securities, continued credit deterioration of some securities or the markets in general is possible, which may result in future allowances or write-downs.

-Generally accepted accounting principles require that investments in debt securities be written down to fair value when declines in value are judged to be other-than-temporary.
+Generally accepted accounting principles through the end of 2019 required that investments in debt securities be written down to fair value when declines in value were judged to be other-than-temporary.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date (an exit price methodology).
-Refer to Note (4) Fair Values of Financial Instruments of the accompanying Consolidated Financial Statements for further discussion.
+Refer to Note (4), Fair Values of Financial Instruments, of the accompanying Notes to Consolidated Financial Statements for further discussion.

-During the year ended December 31, 2019, the Company recorded an other-than-temporary impairment ("OTTI") credit related write-down on one debt security.
-See Note (2) Investments of the accompanying Consolidated Financial Statements for further discussion.
-In accordance with GAAP guidance for reporting other-than-temporary impairments due to credit loss versus non-credit loss, the Company recognized on its securities held at December 31, 2019 a total of \$8.5 million of other-than-temporary impairments of which \$8.5 million were deemed credit related and recognized as realized investment losses in earnings, and \$0.0 million that was deemed non-credit related impairments and recognized in other comprehensive income.
+During 2019, the Company recorded a \$7.8 million other-than-temporary impairment on a single debt security issuer.
+Under prior GAAP guidance pertaining to the recognition and accounting for other-than-temporary impairments and their classification as either a credit loss or non-credit loss, the Company recognized a cumulative total of \$8.5 million of other-than-temporary impairments of which \$8.5 million was deemed credit related and recognized as realized investment losses in earnings, and \$0.0 million, net of amortization, which was deemed non-credit related and recognized in other comprehensive income.